jgarber623-gov/dotfiles/README.md

 ## Installation

-First, make sure that Python is installed:
+First, make sure that the necessary dependencies are installed:

 ```sh
 sudo apt update